GEOS-DEV/GEOS/src/coreComponents/fieldSpecification/docs/AquiferBoundaryCondition.rst

    </Geometry>

 .. note::
-   It is important to keep in mind that this step aims at capturing *faces*, and not *cells*.
-Also, the user must make sure that the faces selected with the **Box** are on the mesh boundary, and are not adjacent to the same cell(s).
-For complex externally generated meshes imported using the **PAMELAMeshGenerator**, using a **Box** to perform the face selection task may be challenging, and we recommend instead to use a tagged ``PhysicalEntity`` in the .msh file to select aquifer faces.
+   This step captures *faces*, not *cells*.
+For now, the user must ensure that the box actually contains faces (GEOSX will proceed even if the face set is empty).

+For more complex meshes, sch as those imported using the **PAMELAMeshGenerator**, using a **Box** to perform a face selection is challenging.
+We recommend using a tagged ``PhysicalEntity`` in the .msh file instead.
+This physical entity will be used to locate the face set.

-2) In the **FieldSpecifications** block of the XML file, the user must include an **Aquifer** tag.
+2) To specify the aquifer characteristics: in the **FieldSpecifications** block of the XML file, we include an **Aquifer** tag.
 For single-phase flow, the aquifer definition looks like:

 .. code-block:: xml